915-Lab/Coding-Skills-Evaluation/codingSkillsEvaluation/input/python_tutorial_main_sections_only1.md

 # 1\.
 Whetting Your Appetite

-If you do much work on computers, eventually you find that thereâs some task youâd like to automate.
+If you do much work on computers, eventually you find that there’s some task you’d like to automate.
 For example, you may wish to perform a search\-and\-replace over a large number of text files, or rename and rearrange a bunch of photo files in a complicated way.
-Perhaps youâd like to write a small custom database, or a specialized GUI application, or a simple game.
+Perhaps you’d like to write a small custom database, or a specialized GUI application, or a simple game.

-If youâre a professional software developer, you may have to work with several C/C\+\+/Java libraries but find the usual write/compile/test/re\-compile cycle is too slow.
-Perhaps youâre writing a test suite for such a library and find writing the testing code a tedious task.
-Or maybe youâve written a program that could use an extension language, and you donât want to design and implement a whole new language for your application.
+If you’re a professional software developer, you may have to work with several C/C\+\+/Java libraries but find the usual write/compile/test/re\-compile cycle is too slow.
+Perhaps you’re writing a test suite for such a library and find writing the testing code a tedious task.
+Or maybe you’ve written a program that could use an extension language, and you don’t want to design and implement a whole new language for your application.